lexoyo/cms.blue/README.md

 * Iterate on your design with real data
 * Create an admin interface to edit content without worrying about design
 * Deploy anywhere and get the best performance thanks to static / JAMStack tech
+* No hidden costs or enterprise pricing licenses to consider

 ## Silex vs Blue